green-party-dublin-central/nh-web/site/content/post/why-you-should-vote-neasa-hourigan-number-1-on-saturday-february-8th.md

 ## Finance

-Vote Neasa No. 1 if...
+Vote No. 1 for me if...

 * You think [our budgets](https://www.greenparty.ie/budget-2020-neasa-hourigan/) should "make progress on the climate crisis while improving the lives of those on the lowest incomes" and not "prioritise business over quality of life"
 * You have questions about spending €22m on a white-water rafting centre in Dublin {{< youtube Wtipvkv70hc>}}